jpedro/jpedro.github.io/git-dd.md

 'dd' is aliased to 'deploy'
 ```

 O... kay.
-That was *helpful*... but what's `git deploy` then?
+That was... *helpful*... but what's `git deploy` then?

-It's yet another alias. `dd` is a git alias to another git alias.
+It's another alias. `dd` is a git finger-friendly alias to yet another
+git alias.

 > "Turtles all the way down"
 >